-Willmott Park Deaf Facility in Craigieburn, established in 2003, provides access to a comprehensive mainstream education for primary aged deaf/hearing-impaired children in the outer northern suburbs.
+Willmott Park Deaf Facility in Craigieburn, established in 2003, provides access to a comprehensive mainstream education for primary aged Deaf and hard of hearing children in the outer northern suburbs.
 The Deaf Facility students are fully integrated into the School and also access Deaf Facility programs aimed at meeting individual needs.

 The Teacher of the Deaf works closely with the classroom teacher to ensure the classroom environment and teaching strategies optimise the children’s participation and learning at all times.
 Professional development is given to the school staff each year on deafness and how to support students to function confidently in the mainstream school environment.